xybruceliu/thought-kit/thought_kit/prompt_structure.md

 Respond with a JSON object containing:
 {
-  "thought": "Your generated thought here", "saliency": "Number between 0 and 10"
+  "thought": "Your generated thought here",
+  "weight": "Number between 0 and 10"
 }
 ```